SAP-samples/automation-pilot-examples/check-cf-space-quota-utilization/README.md

 ![ANS subscription](assets/ans-subscription.png)

-Once we trigger the command, it will start analyzing the usage data int the Cloud Foundry space and its corresponding organization as well.
+Once we trigger the command, it will start analyzing the usage data in the Cloud Foundry space and its corresponding organization as well.

 ![Command execution](assets/command-execution.png)